-So the map shows the average noise level I should expect to experience in a particular location on a typical day (provided I happen to be floating 4m above ground level, of course).
-That’s relatively straightforward, but how useful is it?
+So the maps show the average typical noise levels I should expect to experience in a particular location (provided I happen to be floating 4m above ground level, of course).
+That’s relatively straightforward, but how useful are they?

 This next bit gets rather mathematical, so feel free to skip past it if you’re not that way inclined, but it does help to explain why thinking about sound levels is not straightforward.

 First, I need to fully understand how sound pressure levels are defined.
 The sound pressure level (Lp) at any moment is expressed as a ratio of the pressure at that moment(P) with a baseline pressure level (P0):

 For noise measurement purposes, P0 is taken to be 20 \(\mu Pa\), which is about the lowest pressure level that human ears can detect.
 I mentioned before that the human ear can deal with sound pressure levels varying by a million times between the quietest and loudest sounds, so this pressure ratio can be anywhere from 1 to 1,000,000 or more.